 Carers may care for more than one person, and some themselves have a disability or illness.

 3 in 5 people will become a carer at some point in their life, sometimes more than once.

 Anyone can become a carer, at any time, due to a sudden event such as an accident, or through a gradual process when a person’s physical or mental health slowly deteriorates.

 Carers can provide both practical and emotional support to the people they care for.

-Carers may help with the issues of daily living, domestic tasks such as cooking and cleaning, the finances of the person they provide care for, and physical tasks such as lifting and assisting with mobility.
+Carers may help with the issues of daily living, domestic tasks such as cooking and cleaning, look after the finances of the person they care for, and physical tasks such as lifting and assisting with mobility.

 Carers are also responsible for ensuring those who they care for are safe and well looked after.
-This may mean that they have to undertake personal care tasks, the supervision and administration of medication and feeding tubes, and safety supervision.
+This may mean that they have to undertake personal care tasks, supervising and administering medication and feeding tubes, and safety supervision.
 They may also have to arrange medical appointments and transportation for the person they care for.

 The type and amount of support provided may vary considerably from carer to carer depending upon individual needs.
 Some carers can provide a few hours of care each week whereas for others it may be a full time role.
 Therefore, it is not possible to fully define the role of a carer.

 Caring roles can vary over time and can be difficult to predict from day to day.
 Each situation is different, and the role of caring will not be the same for everyone.

 Caring can be physically demanding; people with care needs may need help getting in and out of bed, being lifted into a wheelchair or hoist, or help with movement, which can affect a carer's physical health.
 Many carers also report that their mental health has suffered as a direct implication of their caring role.